Flooding

 In respect of uninsured persons, we will review requests for assistance on a case by case basis to ensure those who are vulnerable and in financial hardship are provided assistance.

-Replacement Bins
+Replacement bins

 Many properties will have lost bins in the floods – in these circumstances free black bins can be made available as well as usual recycling receptacles.